Newman's Own

-Newman's Own is an American food company headquartered in Connecticut.
-Founded in 1982 by actor Paul Newman and author A. E. Hotchner, the company donates all of its after-tax profits to charity through the Newman's Own Foundation, a private nonprofit foundation which in turn supports various educational and charitable organizations.
+Newman's Own is an American food company headquartered in Westport, Connecticut.
+Founded in 1982 by actor Paul Newman and author A. E. Hotchner, the company donates all of its after-tax profits to charity through Newman's Own Foundation, a private nonprofit foundation that supports child-focused programs.

 History

 The brand started in 1982 with a homemade salad dressing that Paul Newman and A. E. Hotchner prepared themselves and gave to friends as gifts.
 The successful reception of the salad dressing led Newman and Hotchner to commercialize it for sale, financing it with $20,000 each as seed money.
-Afterward, they also produced pasta sauce, frozen pizza, lemonade, fruit cocktail juices, popcorn, salsa, grape juice, and other products.
-Newman's Own Lemonade was introduced in 2004 and Newman's Own premium wines in 2008.
+Afterward, they also produced spaghetti sauce, lemonade, popcorn, fruit cocktail juices, frozen pizza, salsa, grape juice, and several other products.
+Newman's Own premium wines was launched in 2008.
 Each label features a picture of Newman, dressed in a different costume to represent the product.
 The company incorporated humor into its label packaging, as in the label for its first salad dressing in 1982, "Fine Foods Since February".
 Many of the stories on the food labels were made up.

 In 1993, Newman's daughter Nell Newman founded Newman's Own Organics as a division of the company, later to become a separate company in late 2001.
-It produces organic foods, including chocolate, cookies, pretzels and pet food.
+It produced organic foods, including chocolate, cookies, pretzels and pet food.
 Her father posed with her for the photographs on the labels.
 In 2014, Nell's license with Newman's Own was not renewed, and Newman's Own Organics was transferred back to Newman's Own.

 Newman and Hotchner co-wrote a memoir about their company and the Hole in the Wall Gang Camps, Shameless Exploitation in Pursuit of the Common Good (ISBN 0-385-50802-6), published in 2003.
 Newman and CEO Robert Forrester arranged for the continuation of the distribution of Newman's Own profits to charity after Newman's death through the establishment of the Newman's Own Foundation.

 Following Newman's death in 2008, control of the company and foundation passed to CEO Robert Forrester.
-Since taking over, Forrester expanded and diversified the company.
+After taking over, Forrester expanded and diversified the company.
 Newman's daughter, Susan, has alleged that Forrester had taken her family "hostage" and pushed them off the board of the Newman's Own Foundation, the body set up to distribute company profits to charitable causes.
 Forrester said that the company and foundation are continuing to be operated in accordance with the late Paul Newman's expressed wishes.
 Forrester's salary increased from $185,000 to $295,000 from 2010 to 2013.
 Forrester was fired in 2019 as a result of an internal review following allegations of inappropriate behavior, and the board appointed Jennifer Smith Turner as interim president and CEO.
 In January 2020, Dr. Miriam Nelson took over those roles, and the board finalized the positions in January 2021.
+The current President and CEO of Newman's Own Foundation, as of April 2023, is Alex Amouyel.